Closed Sign

 If you’ve been operating as a C Corporation, Limited Liability Company, or Partnership, all business associates need to vote on closing the business and the final vote should be recorded in the meeting minutes.
 If shares were issued in a Corporation, 2/3 of the voting shares must agree on the dissolution.
 If no shares were issued, the Board of Directors must approve to dissolve the company.
 Specific rules for LLCs vary by state and you should review the dissolution requirements in your state’s Limited Liability Company Act.

-If you’d like help filing this paperwork, you can contact a CorpNet business specialist to file the paperwork to close your business for you today.
+If you’d like help filing this paperwork, CorpNet’s business specialists can close your business for you today.
 We’ll make sure you follow your state’s instructions to the letter, so your dissolution will be processed as quickly and smoothly as possible.

 2. Pay Off Any Debts